Here Are the Best Apples for Baking and Eating, Ranked

 A clearly ill-informed naming convention!
 Trickery and lies.
 Botanical gaslighting if I ever saw it.

 “Beep Boop Bop Boop”

-I have read no less than 18 of essentially the same news article about Ashton Kutcher, great and known Method actor, "going fruitarian" after reading Mucusless Diet Healing System.
-"The fruitarian diet can lead to, like, some severe issues," he said, recounting his insulin throttling to dangerously low levels while preparing for the role of Apple Computer Man Steve Jobs in the 2013 biopic Jobs.
+I have read no less than 18 of essentially the same news article about Ashton Kutcher, known Method actor, “going fruitarian” after reading Mucusless Diet Healing System.
+“The fruitarian diet can lead to, like, some severe issues,” he said, recounting his insulin throttling to dangerously low levels while preparing for the role of Apple Computer Man Steve Jobs in the 2013 biopic Jobs.
 Why am I talking about Jobs?
-Because while researching these apples -- which disintegrate in your mouth when raw -- I learned that Jef Raskin, the actual guy who conceived of the first Macintosh computer and its name, got snubbed in the movie version of events!
-But at least their cider flavor makes them prime for baking.
+Because while researching these apples—which disintegrate in your mouth when raw—I learned that Jef Raskin, the actual guy who conceived of the first Macintosh computer and its name, got snubbed in the movie version of events!
+But at least this apple’s cider flavor makes them prime for baking.
+Moving on.

 If you’re a sicko Red Delicious apologist, do yourself a favor and at least eat Jazz apples instead.
 They’re packed full of the same bad flavor and weird aftertaste, but have a texture that doesn’t make you want to vomit!
 The Jazz Apple Board’s attempt at ~spicy branding~ does it no favors.

 I felt nothing when I ate this apple.
 There’s not much more to say about Gala apples except that everyone will probably eat one at some point in their life without even realizing what they’ve done.